beingfluid/You-Dont-Know-SN-APIs/glideexcelparser.md

 # GlideExcelParser

 &nbsp;&nbsp;&nbsp;&nbsp;Recently, we did recieve a requirement to build a catalog item for Asset managers, to auto-import asset information in the platform based on attached excel sheet.
 Additionally, we had to reject the request if the data is missing or does not have referenced records available yet in the system.

 &nbsp;&nbsp;&nbsp;&nbsp;While exploring a bit, I found this amazing API called **GlideExcelParser** documented [here](https://developer.servicenow.com/dev.do#!/reference/api/quebec/server/GEPS-setNullToEmpty_B).
-If you haven't used it yet like me, Let's learn together.
+If you haven't used it yet like me, Let's explore together.

 ## What is GlideExcelParser